Key Takeaways

 Technical SEO skills

 Technical SEO comes first.
-Before dealing with content, online reputation, or anything else, you need to make sure that your technical SEO infrastructure is optimized and error-free.
+Before dealing with content, online reputation, or anything else, you need to ensure your technical SEO infrastructure is optimized and error-free.

 At this stage, any major problems or issues can be fatal, and that’s why learning technical SEO should be your priority.

-As the name implies, there is some technical work involved in this stage, and this is where beginners find the most difficulties.
-Don’t worry though.
+As the name implies, this stage involves some technical work, and it is where beginners find the most difficulty.
+Don’t worry, though.
 There is an easy way out.

-You can enroll in a good SEO certification (there are both free and paid options) that will take you through the process step-by-step, or you can learn using resources available in Google.
+You can enroll in a good SEO certification (there are both free and paid options) that walks you through the process step by step, or you can learn using resources available on Google.

 The first method is highly recommended because structured learning is always a more efficient and faster way to learn new skills.